 Within three months of adopting Roger, our girl was walking; then running after her canine companion.
 A few years later we adopted a second dog, Maya.
 We even had a pretend dog wedding.
 No seriously.
 You can witness the Bow Wow Vows here.

-Obviously her cognitive delays will place limitations on the career path she will take, but anything we as her parents can do to help her along a path that seems to beckon, (a path apparently lined with dog biscuits, cat toys and hamster wheels) we’ll do.
+Obviously her cognitive delays will place some limitations on the career path she will take, but anything we as her parents can do to help her along a path that seems to beckon, (a path apparently lined with dog biscuits, cat toys and hamster wheels) we’ll do.

 Will Avery become a veterinarian like her aunt or her brother** one day?
 Probably not.
 But a veterinary assistant, a pet groomer, professional dog walker, a pet store manager or a animal rescue worker…why not?